alex7kom/node-steam-tradeoffers/README.md

 # Methods

-All callbacks will be supplied with error as the first argument or null if no errors occured.
+The first param for all methods is an object.
+The second param is callback.
+All callbacks supplied with `Error` as the first argument or `null` if no errors occured.

-## setup(sessionID, cookies[, callback])
+## setup(options[, callback])

 As noted above, this method is used to setup a web session.
 It also tries to retrieve Web API key.
 If you want to operate with trade offers right after startup, do it in callback of this method.

+Options:

+* `sessionID` is a valid web session ID.
+In node-steam, you can use the `webSessionID` event to get it.
+* `webCookie` is an array of cookies.
+In node-steam, you can use the `webLogOn` method to get it.

 If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `setup` will return `Access Denied` error in callback, or (if no callback provided) will throw the error.

-## loadMyInventory(appid, contextid, callback)
+## loadMyInventory(options, callback)

 Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota 2.
 The second argument to `callback` will be an array of item objects in case of success.

+Options:

+* `appId` is a Steam AppID
+* `contextId` is an inventory context Id

-## loadPartnerInventory(partnerSteamId, appid, contextid, callback)
+## loadPartnerInventory(options, callback)

 Loads your partner inventory for the given app and context.

+Options:

+* `partnerSteamId` is a SteamID of a trade partner
+* `appId` is a Steam AppID
+* `contextId` is an inventory context Id

 ## makeOffer(options[, callback])

-Makes a trade offer to the partner. `options` is an object of the following input params:
+Makes a trade offer to the partner.

+Options:

 * `partnerAccountId` or `partnerSteamId`, you need only one of those.
 * `accessToken` (optional) is a token from the public Trade URL of the partner.